 Discovering daffodils: stories behind our favourite spring flower

 No other flower heralds spring quite like the daffodil.
-The UK is the world’s largest commercial producer of daffodils – so it's not surprising they have such a significant place in our gardening history and culture.
+The UK is the world’s biggest grower of daffodils – so it's not surprising they have such a significant place in our gardening history and culture.

 From Wordsworth’s golden daffodils in Cumbria to the cut-flower industry in Cornwall, daffodils are woven into the stories of many National Trust places.
 Here we look at the origins of our favourite spring bloom and explore some notable daffodil collections in our gardens.

 The botanical name for the daffodil is narcissus, the name given to the beautiful youth in Greek mythology who was tricked into falling in love with his own reflection.
 The drooping flowers which characterise most daffodils are said to recall Narcissus bending over to catch his image in a pool of water.
 The name derives from the Greek narco, root of the word narcotic.
 The etymology probably relates to the daffodil's toxicity – all parts of the plant are poisonous.
 Florists and daffodil pickers are familiar with the rash that can be caused when the stalk's sap comes into contact with the skin.

 The Romans are known to have planted narcissus in memory of loved ones or comrades fallen in battle and are likely to have brought daffodils to Britain from the Iberian pennisula, predominantly Spain and Portugal, where the largest variety of daffodil species can be found.

 Their uplifting yellow flowers and true perennial habit make daffodils an enduring garden favourite.
 Clumps of daffodil bulbs have been known to survive in the ground for well over a century, flowering consistently for decades and across generations.

 " The presence of old daffodil cultivars can provide important clues to a garden's history."